×

 When we asked people what advice they would give someone preparing to move to Inverness, they said:

 "Inverness, located in the Scottish Highlands, is known for its stunning natural beauty, historic sites, and friendly locals.
 The city is relatively small, with a population of around 70,000, but it offers a range of amenities and attractions.
 The cost of living in Inverness is generally lower than in larger UK cities like London or Edinburgh, but it's still higher than in many other parts of the world.
 The local economy is strong, with sectors like tourism, healthcare, and public administration providing many jobs.
 The city is also a hub for the oil and renewable energy industries.
 The job market can be competitive, so it's a good idea to secure employment before moving.
 Inverness has a temperate maritime climate, with mild summers and cool winters.
 Rain is common throughout the year, so be prepared for wet weather.
 Despite this, the city is one of the sunniest places in Scotland.
 The city is well-connected by road, rail, and air, with Inverness Airport offering flights to destinations across the UK and Europe.
 Public transportation within the city is reliable, but many residents choose to drive.
 Inverness offers a range of housing options, from modern apartments in the city center to traditional cottages in the surrounding countryside.
 Renting can be expensive, but buying a property is often more affordable.
 The city has a vibrant cultural scene, with numerous festivals, music events, and art exhibitions taking place throughout the year.
 The local cuisine is also worth exploring, with many restaurants serving traditional Scottish dishes.
 The education system in Scotland is slightly different from the rest of the UK, with children starting primary school at age five and secondary school at age twelve.
 There are several good schools in Inverness, both public and private.
 Healthcare in Scotland is provided by the National Health Service (NHS), which offers free treatment to all residents.
 However, it's worth noting that waiting times for non-emergency treatments can be long.
 Finally, it's important to remember that Scotland has its own legal system, separate from the rest of the UK.
-This affects everything from property law to criminal justice, so it's worth familiarizing yourself with the basics before you move," wrote one member in Inverness.
+This affects everything from property law to criminal justice, so it's worth familiarizing yourself with the basics before you move," said one expat in Inverness.

 What is a typical expat home or apartment like in Inverness?

 "A typical expat home or apartment in Inverness, is often a blend of traditional and modern design.
 The exterior of the buildings usually reflects the historic architecture of the city, with stone or brick facades and pitched roofs.
 Inside, the homes are often updated with modern amenities and conveniences.
 The living room is usually spacious, with large windows that let in plenty of natural light.
 The kitchen is typically equipped with modern appliances, including a dishwasher, oven, and refrigerator.
 Some homes may also have a separate dining area.
 Bedrooms in these homes are often cozy and comfortable, with ample storage space.
 The bathrooms are usually modern and well-maintained, often featuring a shower and bathtub.
 Many expat homes in Inverness also come with outdoor space, such as a garden or a small patio.
 Some apartments may also have balconies with views of the city or the surrounding countryside.
 In terms of location, expat homes are often situated in convenient areas, close to shops, restaurants, and public transportation.
 Some may be located in the city center, while others may be in quieter, residential neighborhoods.
-Overall, a typical expat home in Inverness offers a comfortable and convenient living space, blending the charm of traditional Scottish architecture with the conveniences of modern living," wrote one member in Inverness.
+Overall, a typical expat home in Inverness offers a comfortable and convenient living space, blending the charm of traditional Scottish architecture with the conveniences of modern living," commented one expat who made the move to Inverness.

 What is the average cost of housing in Inverness?